Finistere/antidote/README.rst

     ))

     # Declare a factory which should be called to instantiate Database
-    # Variables names should be used here for injection.
+    # Variables names are used here for injection.
-    # PY2: The id of the returned service needs to be specified
+    # PY2: The id of the returned service is specified
     @dym.factory(use_arg_name=True, id=Database)
     def database_factory(database_host, database_user, database_password):
         """